Salat

 how could I be thinking about that? just how?

-wa a’la ali ibraheem innaka hameedun majeed
+wa a’la ali ibraheem innaka hameedun majeed, a ritual completed.

 he looks inward again. will this pass? will I move through this?